-Postgraduate Internship: As an alternative to the Integrated Dietetic Internship Program, eligible students may apply for the postgraduate internship in their fourth year.
-Students applying for postgraduate internships through Dietitians of Canada do not complete U of A professional practice courses.
+Post-degree Internship: As an alternative to the Integrated Dietetic Internship, eligible students may apply for the post-degree internship in their fourth year.
+Students applying for post-degree internships through Dietitians of Canada do not complete U of A professional practice courses.